-As at 31 December 2021, China Evergrande Group was a controlling shareholder of the Company and Evergrande Life was a non-wholly-owned subsidiary of China Evergrande Group.
-Therefore, each of China Evergrande Group and Evergrande Life has been a connected person of the Company.
-Pursuant to Chapter 14A of the Hong Kong Listing Rules, the transactions contemplated under the Integrated Insurance Procurement Agreement, the Property Management Framework Agreement, the Real Properties Marketing Services, the Green Landscaping Services and the Material Procurement constitute continuing connected transactions of the Company.
+As at 31 December 2022, China Evergrande Group was a controlling shareholder of the Company and thus a connected person of the Company.
+Pursuant to Chapter 14A of the Hong Kong Listing Rules, the transactions contemplated under the Property Management Framework Agreement constitute continuing connected transactions of the Company.